Draggie306/CheatSheets/A level/source/Computer Science.md

 print(i)
 ```

-Over several passes, code oprimisation techniques may remove the for loop and just set `x` to 0 so it doesn't get redefined 10,000 times.
+Over several passes, code optimisation techniques may remove the for loop and just set `x` to 0 outside of the loop so that it doesn't get redefined 10,000 times.
 More severe optimisations may calculate that `i` will be 50000 every time, so just change the value of y to 50000.

 ### Linkers and loaders

 The linker must assign memory addresses to external calls from separate libraries or functions so that the modules are linked correctly.

 The loader must copy the program and any linked libraries into main memory to be executed.
 The loader will also correctly assign memory addresses, as the program expects that it is in memory address 0.

 Libraries, pre-compiled code modules, have benefits such as being tested, optimised and save time as code does not have to be rewritten.
-It can also save on memory use as many programs using a library to set all characters to uppercase only has to be loaded once into memory, and just linked by the linker.
+It can also save on memory - many programs may use a library to set all characters to uppercase which only has to be loaded once into memory, and just linked by the linker, as opposed to redefining this every time.

 ## 1.2.4 Types of Programming Language